jchristman/PenPal/README.md

 #### Datastore

 This section of the settings object is used to automatically generate data stores (using the DataStore API).
-It can be used for actual PenPal data or just configuration information for you plugin.
-For example, in [Plugins/N8n/server/plugin.js](https://github.com/PLEXSolutions/PenPal/blob/master/Plugins/N8n/server/plugin.js#L28) it defines a collection for storing webhook URLs for N8n.
+It can be used for actual PenPal data or just configuration information for your plugin.
 The `datastores` field of the `settings` object is an `[Object]` where each `Object` has a `name` field.
 The `name` is automatically prepended with your plugin name, so it is automatically namespaced.
 There is planned functionality for things like unique data stores for data types (S3 stores for `files`, relational DB for data, etc), but that is not yet implemented.

 ```json
 {